Iesha Small is a writer, charity strategist and former teacher. She is passionate about creating a fairer society

 She has written about education and society for The Guardian, HuffPost and Schools Week and has contributed to books covering education, mental health, and gender identity.
 She splits her working week between The Youth Endowment Fund, storytelling and consulting.
 Her personal clients have included BBC Radio 4, Chartered College of Teaching, Clore Leadership, The National Theatre and Teach First.

-Iesha is also an advisor to Split Banana, a social enterprise which puts creativity at the heart of effective sex and relationships education in schools and is currently a member of the Natural England Landscape Advisory Panel.
+Iesha was previously an advisor to Split Banana, a social enterprise which puts creativity at the heart of effective sex and relationships education in schools and is currently a member of the Natural England Landscape Advisory Panel.

 She is based in Hertfordshire, England and can be found online at ieshasmall.com

 If you’d like to keep in touch subscribe to receive semi-regular blog updates.